Six steps to shared solar

 Take a proactive approach and request this information from the installer before they generate the quote.

-Keep in mind that not only is the financing method important, but so is the timing.
+Keep in mind that not only is the financing method important, but the timing is as well.
 Grants release funds in stages.
 Installers have payment terms.
 You’ll need to plan so that you have the cash on hand when you need to spend it.

-[sidebar: Financing options are covered in greater detail in Allume’s blog “How to pay for solar in your apartment building” [https://news.allumeenergy.com/latest-news/how-to-pay-for-shared-solar-in-your-apartment-building]
+Financing options are covered in greater detail in our blog “How to pay for solar in your apartment building”.

 First is the option where everyone chips in, the special levy.